 What is the cause of autism?

 The cause of autism is still unknown.
 Research here at Columbia University suggests that abnormalities in the development of the brain and central nervous system cause autism.
-Although others are involved in research on possible genetic, infectious, immunological, and environmental causes and mechanisms of autism, at the functional MRI center at Columbia University Medical Center (www.fmri.org ) we are focusing on the assumption that autism spectrum disorder results from atypical neural circuitry that will be evident in the neural systems that mediate language functions.
+Although others are involved in research on possible genetic, infectious, immunological, and environmental causes and mechanisms of autism, at the functional MRI center at Columbia University Medical Center we focused on the assumption that autism spectrum disorder results from atypical neural circuitry that will be evident in the neural systems that mediate language functions.
 Finding the defect in these neural circuits of the brain related to the processing of language is at the core of ASD.
+We shall continue to investigate and discover the defect in connectivity that is related to language processing and social contributions to this process.

 How is autism diagnosed?